CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-openms.md

 - **All MS/MS**: `full_spectra` - For each *consensusElement*, the GNPSExport will output *All MS/MS scans*.

 Note that *mass accuracy* and the *retention time window* for the pairing between MS/MS scans and a LC-MS feature orconsensusElement is defined at the *IDMapper tool* step.

+### Running the FBMN workflow with OpenMS files

+After the processing with OpenMS, the output files can be used to run the Feature-Based Molecular Networking workflow on GNPS either using the [Superquick FBMN start page] (http://dorresteinappshub.ucsd.edu:5050/featurebasednetworking) or [the standard interface of the FBMN workflow](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

+Make sure to select the correct table source (OpenMS).

+The main documentation for FBMN [can be accessed here](featurebasedmolecularnetworking.md).

 ## Page contributors
 Louis Felix Nothias (UCSD), Abinesh Sarvepalli (UCSD)